korreman/sway-overfocus/README.md

 # `sway_bfocus`

-"Better" tab and stack navigation for Sway WM.
+"Better" focus navigation for the Sway and i3 window managers.

-This program lets you
-create one set of keybinds exclusively for cycling through tabs/stacks, and another set exclusively for navigating between splits.
+The primary objective of this program is to create one set of keybinds exclusively for cycling through tabs/stacks, and another set exclusively for navigating between splits.
 The result is that switching focus generally can be performed in one action